polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the Active Directory Administration Center, showing the menu option for creating a new organizational unit.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image7a.png)

-1. In the Active Directory Administrative Center, in the newly created organizational unit **S03**, create the following group accounts:
+1. In the Active Directory Administrative Center, in the newly created organizational unit **S03**, create the following group account:

     -   Group name: **SAP_S03_GlobalAdmin**